Account Pricing, Commissions, and Fees

 customers have the same account with identical pricing, features, tools, and services.
 The Thinkorswim platform can be downloaded by opening an account at TD Ameritrade, logging in, and going to "Trading Tools -> thinkorswim"

 in the main menu.
-Unlike many other online brokers, there are no monthly fees to use this sophisticated software.
+Unlike many other online brokers, there are no monthly fees or requirements to use this sophisticated software.

-$10 versus $7 per stock/ETF trade.
+$6.95 versus $7 per trade.
 Scottrade, however, charges additional fee on penny stock trades (stocks priced under $1).
 Unadvertised secret is that Thinkorswim's rates are negotiable for active traders.

 Both firms don't have account maintenance and inactivity fees as well as surcharges on extended hours trading and large orders.
 There are no IRA fees at either

-company (Scottrade doesn't even have IRA termination fee, which almost all other online brokers charge!).
+company (Scottrade doesn't even have IRA termination fee, which almost all other discount brokerages charge!).
 We rated Scottrade and Thinkorswim/TD Ameritrade

 Scottrade is also one of the Best Brokerages for Beginners,

-offering lots of learning materials, access to a helpful online investor community, and easy-to-learn and use trading tools.
+offering lots of learning materials, 500+ local branches for in-person visit, and easy-to-learn and use trading tools.

 trading, where investors could test different trading strategies and improve their skills without risking their money.